technosailor/wp-sortable-stickies/readme.txt

 Just drag and drop the posts in the order you want them considered.

+# I changed the order, but the order isn't changed on my site.
+What's wrong?

+This is a case of the loop not using `orderby` => `post__in`.
+You vavet o manually modify your query to do this.
+Future versions will handle that for you.

 = Do you like beer?
 Can I buy you one? =

 Derp.
 I'm a beer snob.
 Of course you can.